Extinction in neutrally stable stochastic Lotka-Volterra models: Stochastic Lotka-Volterra Models

-From equation \eref{eq:GLVSDE} we see that the deterministic, noiseless limit of the general model \eref{eq:GLVReactionEqns} is given by the following set of coupled ordinary differential equations (so-called \textit{rate equations}): \beq \partial_t x_i = x_i \left( \sum_{j=1}^{S} A_{ij} x_j \right). \eeq This can now be immediately recognized as a generalized Lotka-Volterra model of the form \eref{eq:GLVModel}.
-The source terms vanish, i.e. $b_i=0$ \footnote{Intuitively, this happens since all reactions in \eref{eq:GLVReactionEqns} have exactly two reactants.
-A model with non-vanishing source terms can be built by considering reactions of the form $X_i\rightarrow \emptyset$ and $X_i\rightarrow 2X_i$ in addition to \eref{eq:GLVReactionEqns}}, and the interaction matrix $A$ is given by \eref{eq:GLVIntMat}.
+From equation \eqref{eq:GLVSDE} we see that the deterministic, noiseless limit of the general model of Eq. \eqref{eq:GLVReactionEqns} is given by the following set of coupled ordinary differential equations (so-called \textit{rate equations}): \beq \partial_t x_i = x_i \sum_{j=1}^{S} A_{ij} x_j \, . \eeq This can now be immediately identified as a generalized Lotka-Volterra model of the form of Eq.\eqref{eq:GLVModel}.
+The interaction matrix $A$ is given by Eq. \eqref{eq:GLVIntMat}, and the source terms vanish, i.e. $b_i=0$, simply since all reactions in Eq. \eqref{eq:GLVReactionEqns} have exactly two reactants.
+A model with non-vanishing source terms can be built by considering reactions of the form of death processes, $X_i\rightarrow \emptyset$, and birth (branching) processes, $X_i\rightarrow 2X_i$, in addition to Eq. \eqref{eq:GLVReactionEqns}.

-The noise terms in \eref{eq:GLVSDE}, proportional to $\frac{1}{\sqrt{N}}$, encapsulate the fluctuations due to the discreteness of the individuals and the stochastic nature of the reactions \eref{eq:GLVReactionEqns}.
+The noise terms in Eq. \eqref{eq:GLVSDE}, proportional to $\frac{1}{\sqrt{N}}$, encapsulate the fluctuations due to the discreteness of the individuals and the stochastic nature of the reactions in Eq. \eqref{eq:GLVReactionEqns}.

-In total, we have derived a procedure allowing us to obtain a stochastic model (in terms of Fokker-Planck or Langevin equations) of a system with a large population of individuals from a general interaction graph of the species.
+In total, we have given a procedure allowing us to obtain a stochastic model (in terms of Fokker-Planck or Langevin equations) of a system with a large population of individuals from a general interaction graph of the species.
 This prescription is certainly not unique, however, it has the nice property that the deterministic dynamics of the resulting model is in one-to-one correspondence with a Lotka-Volterra model whose interaction matrix is the adjacency matrix of the original graph.

-Considering the widespread use and the importance of Lotka-Volterra models, it seems worthwhile to study models of the form \eref{eq:GLVSDE} and the effects of stochasticity in them.
+Considering the widespread use and the importance of Lotka-Volterra models, it seems worthwhile to study models of the form of Eq. \eqref{eq:GLVSDE} and the effects of stochasticity in them.